 Getting Projects Completed Before the Holidays with the 25 Priorities Kanban Board

-Getting your projects completed before the holidays gives us deep satisfaction, and most of you rush through November and December in a frenzy.
+Completing your projects before the holidays brings us deep satisfaction, and most of you rush through November and December in a frenzy.
 Our common anxiety and fatigue levels have been higher in the last few years than before the Pandemic, and your adrenaline and cortisol have probably also been high the whole year.
 You can tell if you need more than a week to really relax.
-That’s what most of our research tells us right now.
+That’s what most of our research indicates at present.
 One week is no longer enough, let alone one day in the spa.
 However, it’s better to take a day than to wait until you are sick for three to six months.

 1 – Oil the Perpetual Machine